 We are dedicated to providing reliable, safe medical care for every camper.
 We view each child's needs through the lens of quality diabetes management as we provide tools to handle self-care back home.

 There is nothing quite as life-giving as meeting someone who truly understands the everyday challenges of diabetes.
 This common ground facilitates new friendships and a sense of belonging.

 From theme days to group competitions, we have the fun covered for the week!
 Our days are filled with activities that campers can choose from and pockets of free time to relax and take it all in.
 True to summer camp tradition, we will wrap up the evenings gathered around the campfire under the stars.

-Katie Goehring has been living with Type 1 diabetes for over 20 years.
+Katie Kelly has been living with type 1 diabetes for over 20 years.
 She attended diabetes camp after being diagnosed at 8 years old, and it was a life-changing experience.
 She is a first grade teacher in the Poway Unified School District, and she spent nine summers as a counselor and a director at Outpost Summer Camps in San Diego.